sagar-bn/Social-media-full-stack-app/Readme.md

-# Social Media Full Stack App
+# Social Media Full Stack App | VoicesOfUs

 A full-stack social media platform where users can create accounts, post content, like, comment, and manage their profile.
 Backend is built with **Java Spring Boot**, and the frontend uses **HTML, CSS, JavaScript** with REST API integration.